 The demand for aggregate is regional but land-use planning and permitting for aggregate supplies is done on a local level.
 Balancing the need for readily available and reasonably priced aggregate with other regional, social, and environmental priorities is not an easy task for local governments.
 A 1973 state law recognized the need to balance competing interests in urban areas, counties, with a population of least 65,000 residents, must develop a master plan for the extraction of industrial mineral deposits.
 The intent of this state law is to allow for the extraction of aggregate, and other commercial mineral deposits, while protecting the environment and public safety.

 To help local Front Range governments identify potential sources of sand, gravel and quarry aggregates, the Colorado Geological Survey (CGS) created “Special Publication 5A and 5B, Sand Gravel and Quarry Aggregate Resources, Colorado Front Range Counties” (Schwochow and others, 1974).
-Digital versions of the aggregate resource maps can be found in “OF‐00‐09 Atlas of Sand, Gravel, & Quarry Aggregate Resources, Colorado Front Range Open File Report” (Cappa and others, 2000).
-These maps were published in an online interactive map server in 2018 (http://coloradogeologicalsurvey.org/).
+Digital versions of the aggregate resource maps can be found in “OF‐00‐09 Atlas of Sand, Gravel, & Quarry Aggregate Resources, Colorado Front Range Open File Report”.
+These maps were later published in an online map.

 Projected population growth in other counties throughout Colorado have prompted local governments in these areas to create mineral extraction plans in conjunction with future land use planning.
 Mineral extraction plans may prevent quality aggregate resource areas from being lost to other land uses.

 The following are GIS maps showing specific state-wide industrial minerals resources: